malramsay64/phd-thesis/03_Dynamics/results.md

     - at the onset of diffusion
     - This observes only a few relaxations
     - when over a longer time-scale, there are many motions

+## Timescale of Motions

+- Diffusion is a long timescale behaviour
+    - doesn't capture the heterogeneities

+- Develop jump model
+    - making assumption that a particle has no memory once moved distance $d$
+    - we can then randomly take the motions from the distribution of short time scale motions
+    - Over long enough time scales, the heterogeneities disappear

 ## Possible Investigations